harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 we run as smoothly as possible and are able to help those who are eager to use the help they are given to succeed.

-{% include figure.html src="about/group.jpg" caption="Co-founder Emily Keller with volunteers Edwin and Robbin" side="right" size="third" %}
+{% include figure.html src="about/group.jpg" caption="Co-founder Emily Keller with volunteers Edwin and Robbin" side="right" size="quarter" %}

 Before we enroll anyone in one of our programs, we first do a home visit to assess the need.
 To be eligible for our programs, families or individuals must prove to us that they have a need.
 We ask those